canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

 2. Do `npm link bob-ross-kit` to install our lib for development

-3. Now use your components within the provider, and they'll have access to the theme props:
+3. Now import and use your components:

 ```js
 import React from 'react';